 MINOR – These bugs do affect the system in a certain manner.
 However, do not restrict its functioning in any way.
 The system might behave in an undesirable manner but does not stop the functioning of the system.

 MAJOR – These bugs too do not collapse the whole system.
 None the less hamper major parts of it.
 Thus disrupting basic functions of the system.

 Priority defines the urgency of fixing the bug.
 As an example consider a defect about the logo not getting clearly displayed.
-Although this bug is not critical from a technical point of view still it would carry high priority as compared to some defects about words overlapping on non-critical pages like about us or contact us pages.
+This bug is not critical from a technical point of view.
+Still, it would carry high priority as compared to some defects about words overlapping on non-critical pages like “about us” or “contact us” pages.

 We can divide priority into 3 levels – High, Medium, and Low.

 HIGH – Such defect needs immediate attention as it might lead to complete failure of the system.
 The earliest resolution of such defects should be conducted.

 Delay in finding the solution might affect the system adversely.
 Often leading to even more complications

 MEDIUM – Such bugs do not affect the working of the system.
 These can be solved simultaneously with the testing as well as the design phase.

 These bugs do need to be fixed but do not need any immediate attention.